 Mr. Fleming offered to help survey residents in his neighborhood to see about their interest in water in their area.

-Ms. Jordan asked the Board if they had considered the environmental impact Plant Vogle will have on Hartwell Lake.
+Ms. Jordan asked the Board if they had considered the environmental impact Plant Vogtle will have on Hartwell Lake.

 Mr. Dorsey voiced his support of getting water to the Bethany area.
 In addition, he spoke on behalf of Mr. Terrell Partain, Hart County EMS supervisor, regarding using permanent welded communication antennas on the Airline Tank and not using magnets.
 He asked for Mr. Goran to meet with Mr. Partain regarding this.
 Mr. Holland made a motion to allow Hart County to weld any antennas to the Airline Tank and Mr. Cannady seconded it.
 The motion passed 5-0.